 Equity, Inclusion, and Belonging (EIB)

 Colonial strives to create an inviting and inclusive environment where all students can see themselves and where they can succeed socially, emotionally, and academically.
+Watch the video above to learn more, or read below for a quick overview of some of the steps taken each year to further the EIB Committee's mission.

 EIB Committee